-By utilizing the circulars there is a great opportunity for you to stock up on the specific items that do have a little bit longer shelf life then produce.
+By utilizing the circulars, there is a great opportunity for you to stock up on the specific items that do have a little bit longer shelf life than produce.

-Stocking up is a great way to save money on groceries long-term.
+Stocking up is a great way to keep more money in your savings account.

-Be sure to not only check out hard copy ads, but also all of your shopping apps.
+Be sure to check out hard copy ads and all of your shopping apps.

-- Meijer mPerks Reward Program will allow you sync some of those apps above to clip digital coupons as well as use manufacturer and paper coupons sometimes.
+- Meijer mPerks Reward Program will allow you to sync some of those apps above to clip digital coupons and sometimes use manufacturer and paper coupons.

 You also want to be careful that if it is an item you do not need, don’t use the coupon.

-Sometimes the items that are name brand even with the coupon, can end up costing far more than the generic version of that same product.
+Sometimes, even with the coupon, the name-brand items can cost far more than the generic version of that same product.

 12. Check Out Farmers Markets

-If you’re only going shopping for produce items, think about going to farmers markets.
-The prices you will find at a farmers market are a lot cheaper than what you will find at the grocery store.
+If you’re only going shopping for produce items, think about going to farmers’ markets.
+The prices you will find at a farmers’ market are much lower than what you will find at the grocery store.

-Aside from that benefit, you are also supporting local people in your community.
+Aside from that benefit, you also support local people in your community.